knocklabs/knock-flutter/README.md

 flutter pub run pigeon --input pigeons/messages.dart
 ```

-Generated files are checked into version control because they are part of the released packaged.
+Note: Generated files are checked into version control because they are part of the released packaged.